Brief

-We were tasked to redesign the Firm Order Process; a complex process that is used by brokers and underwriters to insurance big and difficult items such as cargo ships or buildings.
+We were tasked to redesign the Firm Order Process; a complex process that is used by brokers and underwriters to insure big and difficult items such as cargo ships or buildings.

 Product